dvsgvarma/GetCash/README.md

 # GetCash
-To kill all exchanges world wide and draw cash anywhere anytime.
+To kill exchanges world wide and draw cash anywhere anytime from any one.